 APRIL 2, 2006

-Assistant Director Capt Jason K. Fettig conducted the first Young Peoples Concert titled “American Time Machine.”
-The concert continues annually with an original concept, program, and script by Capt Fettig.
+Assistant Director Major Jason K. Fettig expanded the Marine Band’s educational outreach by launching the annual Young People’s Concert initiative with a concert titled “American Time Machine.”
+The Young Peoples Concert continues annually with an original concept, program, and script.

 JUNE 14, 2007

 The Marine Band, along with the Oak Ridge Boys, participated in the grand finale of the National Association for Music Education’s (MENC) National Anthem Project on the National Mall in Washington, D.C.
 The event was broadcast to schools nationwide and thousands of students joined in singing “The Star-Spangled Banner.”

 President George W. Bush promoted Marine Band Director Michael J. Colburn to the rank of colonel in an Oval Office ceremony.

 The Marine Band initiated its Concerto Competition for High School Musicians and invited the first co-winners, oboe player Timothy Gocklin and tuba player Ibanda Ruhimbika to perform with the band at the MENC National Conference in Milwaukee.
 The winners also received $2,500 scholarships from the Marine Corps Heritage Foundation.

 George W. Bush became the first President of the United States to conduct the Marine Band.
 He led the band in John Philip Sousa’s “The Stars and Stripes Forever” at the White House Correspondents’ Dinner in Washington, D.C.

 Academy Award-winning film composer John Williams returned to conduct “The President’s Own” for its 210th Anniversary Concert at the John F. Kennedy Center for the Performing Arts in Washington, D.C.